BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 Current 2024-2025 Data Insights for Active Lives Survey

-The survey runs across the academic year (Autumn, Spring, and Summer terms), and at the time of writing, we are two terms into the survey delivery, with one term remaining.
-With this in mind, the current insights are as follows:
+The survey runs across the academic year (Autumn, Spring, and Summer terms), and the current insights are as follows:

-• After two terms, 6 of the 7 localities have already surpassed the 300 yearly response target set by Sport England for Active Partnerships, enabling more comprehensive reporting of the insights.
+• 6 of the 7 localities have already surpassed the 300 yearly response target set by Sport England for Active Partnerships, enabling more comprehensive reporting of the insights.

-Current responses achieved by Norfolk schools (term 1 and 2)
+Responses achieved by Norfolk schools (term 1, 2 & 3)

 Impact Summary

 Norfolk schools have achieved the highest number of responses ever recorded in a single term within the county’s 8-year history of the survey.
-Term 1 saw an impressive 2,541 responses, followed by a further 2,035 responses in Term 2.
+Term 1 saw an impressive 2,541 responses, followed by 2,035 responses in Term 2, and a further 1271 responses in Term 3.
 This means Active Norfolk has not only surpassed last year’s total of 2,645 responses but also set a new record for Norfolk’s participation in the survey.

 This success has been driven by the alignment and refinement of internal processes, helping to prevent gaps in data collection moving forward.
 Insights gained over the eight years of delivering the survey have contributed to a deeper understanding of the key elements behind successful engagement.
 In addition, new approaches have been introduced, demonstrating that changes to existing processes can have a meaningful impact.
 For example, the introduction of direct link emails has provided schools with clear, concise messaging that makes it easier to engage with the survey, while also highlighting the benefits of participation- not just for their school, but for the wider community.